jambit/wdio-cucumber-selected-steps/README.md

 Take a look at the [sample project](https://github.com/jambit/wdio-cucumber-selected-steps-demo)

 The most important steps are:
-- Install the project: `npm install wdio-cucumber-selected-steps`
+- Install the project: `npm install @jambit/wdio-cucumber-selected-steps`
 - Install babel (`@babel/core`, `@babel/preset-env` and `@babel/register`)
 - Adjust the wdio.conf.js file (see below)